How to Turn Xfinity Wi-Fi Internet Sharing On or Off

 Comcast Xfinity is one of, if not the most widely available internet providers in the US.
 And along with bringing cable internet to every town, suburb, and metropolis, Xfinity is also using your modem to spread its Wi-Fi signal across the country.

-Yes, we’re talking about the modem you rent for $13 a month.
-Xfinity is using your modem to give everyone, including those that aren’t Xfinity customers, Wi-Fi access through more than eight million hotspots.
+Yes, we’re talking about the modem you rent for $15 a month.
+Xfinity is using your modem to give everyone, including those who aren’t Xfinity customers, Wi-Fi access through more than eight million hotspots.

 But before you get table-flipping mad, let’s talk about how Xfinity Wi-Fi internet on the go works, how you can turn it off, and what to do if it’s not working.
 After all, more Wi-Fi could be a good thing, right?